ChalmersGU-data-structure-courses/dsabook/src/E14-union-find.md

 An application using the UNION/FIND operations should store a set of $n$ objects, where each object is assigned a unique index in the range 0 to
 $n-1$.
 The indices refer to the corresponding parent pointers in the array.
-Class `ParPtrTree` creates and initializes the UNION/FIND array, and methods `UNION` and `FIND` take array indices as inputs.
+Class `ParentPointerTree` creates and initializes the UNION/FIND array, and methods `UNION` and `FIND` take array indices as inputs.

 :::: {#UFfig}